Winding Up a Singapore Company: Grounds and Procedure

-Liquidation, or the winding up of a company, is a process where the company’s assets are seized and realised (converted into cash), with the proceeds from the seized assets being used to pay off the company’s debts and liabilities.
+The winding up of a company, or liquidation, is a process where the company’s assets are seized and realised (converted into cash), with the proceeds from the seized assets being used to pay off the company’s debts, creditors and liabilities.

 It ensures a fair distribution of the company’s assets amongst its creditors and members/shareholders, and terminates the company’s existence once all its debts and liabilities have been paid off (i.e. once it has been wound up).